-Independent financial advisers will soon have to report to The Financial Conduct Authority (FCA) when they recommend potentially high risk investment products to clients.
+Independent financial advisors will soon have to report to The Financial Conduct Authority (FCA) when they recommend potentially high risk investment products to clients.

 The changes will see IFAs having to inform the FCA if they wish to recommend high-risk investments such as overseas property, storage pods and forestry schemes.

 High risk investments should only be recommended to people who have enough money to afford the level of risk they’re taking on.
 According to the FCA, in order to be able to afford high risk investments, these people need to be “high net-worth individuals earning over £100,000” or “sophisticated investors”.